 Should you choose TaxAct?

-TaxAct have five solid tax preparation software products and their prices compete well with comparable versions on the market.
+TaxAct have four solid tax preparation software products and their prices compete well with comparable versions on the market.
 Their user interface is clean and unfussy, and beyond the free version, the packages include good real-time support options and helpful wizards.
 One of their biggest selling points, though, is the accuracy guarantee that promises compensation of up to $100,000 if the software doesn’t deliver the maximum refund to users, an iron-clad offer that will appeal to users with higher incomes and more complex tax returns.